The 2019 Annual Conference, at The Hayes, Swanwick, Derbyshire.

 You can also access copies of the presentations, via the links at the end of each speaker profile.

-As well as being very rewarding, both professionally and personally, attending the AHPCC Annual Conference is also a very effective way to gain most of the annual CPD points required by the UKBHC.
-The conference always offers professionally relevant training – this year’s conference is strongly geared to the current issues that we are facing within chaplaincy.
+As well as being very rewarding, both professionally and personally, the AHPCC Annual Conference is also a very effective way to gain most of the annual CPD points required by the UKBHC – this year we were awarded 12 CPD points.
+The conference always offers professionally relevant training – this year’s conference addressed many of the current issues that chaplaincy is facing.

-As Karen’s latest letter says, we’ve had to increase the price this year – the first since 2012 – but we still believe the conference offers excellent value considering the quality of the speakers and full board accommodation.
+Despite having to increase the price this year – for the first time since 2012 – we believe the conference offered excellent value considering the quality of the speakers and full board accommodation.